deficollective/defiscan/src/content/protocols/morpho.md

 The Morpho protocol exposes permissions that allow the `morpho.eth` multisig account to enable new Liquidation Loan-to-Value ratios and Interest Rate Models for future market creation.
 These functions do not impose risks of loss of funds or unclaimed yield on users and thus do not need to be protected with an Exit Window.

 However, critical permissions in the `MORPHO` token allow the same multisig account to upgrade the token contract or mint more tokens.
 These permissions can result in the loss of unclaimed yield and thus expose a _Medium_ upgradeability risk.
-The permissions are not protected with an Exit Window, instead the `morpho.eth` multisig account can upgrade and mint on the `MORPHO` token contract instantly.
+The permissions are not protected with onchain governance and an Exit Window, instead the `morpho.eth` multisig account can upgrade and mint on the `MORPHO` token contract instantly.

 # Security Council

-Permissioned functions in the main `Morpho` contract are controlled by a multisig which does not meet our security council requirements.
-Nonetheless those permissions do not put users' funds or yield at risk and do not have additional capabilities for emergency situations.
+Permissioned functions in the Morpho protocol and `MORPHO` token contract are controlled by the `morpho.eth` multisig.
+This multisig does not meet our _Security Council_ requirements as shown in the table below.

 &nbsp;